fanliao/go-promise/README.md

 ### Cancel the future or set timeout

-If need cancel a future, need pass a canceller object to task function
+If need cancel a future, can pass a canceller object to task function
 ```go
 import "github.com/fanliao/go-promise"
 import "net/http"